microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Azure also supports a concept called **Azure Monitor Logs**.
 Azure Monitor Logs allow you to capture key metrics and events associated with Azure SQL Database in a log format for offline analysis.
 Azure Monitor logs can be sent to Event Hub, Azure Blog Storage, or Azure Log Analytics.
 You can read more about using logging for metrics and diagnostic events at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging.
 Azure SQL Database Managed Instance also supports logging with Azure Monitor but does not support the same set of events as with Azure SQL Database.

 The Azure Monitor Log system requires time to setup and establish logging for a deployed Azure SQL Database or Managed Instance.
 In some cases, once setup, the logging system is not available to capture metrics and events for an hour or more.
 Therefore, this activity will not walk through the process of setting up Azure Monitor Logs.
-If you using this activity in a self-paced fashion, you may choose to setup Azure Monitor Logs.
+If you're using this activity in a self-paced fashion, you may choose to setup Azure Monitor Logs.
 In the Azure Portal, you can configure this under the **Diagnostic Settings** option for your database or Managed Instance.
 You can read more about how to configure this at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-metrics-diag-logging#enable-logging-of-diagnostics-telemetry.

 **Step 2: Prepare the workload script**

-Edit the script script that runs ostress **sqlworkload.cmd**:<br><br>
+Edit the script that runs ostress **sqlworkload.cmd**:<br><br>
 Substitute your Azure Database Server created in Module 2 for the **-S parameter**<br>
 Substitute the login name created for the Azure SQL Database Server created in Module 2 for the **-U parameter** Substitute the database you deployed in Module 2 for the **-d parameter**<br>